brollin/nextjs/modules/health/healthStory.md

 Other things that can lead to a flareup:

 - keeping my neck turned off from center for a minute or more
-- talking loudly at length
+- talking loudly
 - consuming alcohol
 - walking or standing for 15 minutes or more
-- sitting in any chair except for very specific ones that keep me relatively comfortable
+- sitting in any chair except for very specific ones (padded arm rests, legs raised)
 - lying down

-At home, I sit in a very specifically padded chair and use a footrest.
+At home, I sit in a specifically padded chair and use a footrest.